 It’s natural to aim for some of the top news and press release publishers in the country.
 After all, they’re going to have a massive audience that you want to reach.

-When you’re crafting your pitch email, don’t just use your press release title as the subject line.
+When you’re crafting your pitch email, don’t use your press release title as the subject line.
 For starters, your title is likely too long for an effective subject line.

 You want your entire subject line to show up in the preview, so aim for 50 characters or less.
-Summarize the key point in your press release title while demonstrating value to the journalist.
+Summarize the key point in your press release title while giving value to the journalist.

 The body of the email is where you’ll craft your pitch.
 This is where you elaborate on the value your press release has to the journalist you’re contacting.
 Highlight: